AleksandarDzudzevic/Project_unit_4/README.md

                           pbkdf2_sha256__default_rounds = 30000
                           )
 ```
+Fig.12 Shows the encryption function used for securing users' data

 Fig. 12 shows the process and encryption method used for the password hashing for the Social network website.
 To prevent any serious harm in the case of data leaking, where if the same password is used in multiple places, intruder can use that and the email for other web services, hurting the user in the process.
 ```.py
 # this function receives unsafe password and returns the hashed password